mqttjs/MQTT.js/README.md

     * `sessionExpiryInterval`: representing the Session Expiry Interval in seconds `number`,
     * `receiveMaximum`: representing the Receive Maximum value `number`,
     * `maximumPacketSize`: representing the Maximum Packet Size the Client is willing to accept `number`,
-    * `topicAliasMaximum`: representing the Topic Alias Maximum value indicates the highest value that the Client will accept as a Topic Alias sent by the Server `number`,
     * `requestResponseInformation`: The Client uses this value to request the Server to return Response Information in the CONNACK `boolean`,
     * `requestProblemInformation`: The Client uses this value to indicate whether the Reason String or User Properties are sent in the case of failures `boolean`,
     * `userProperties`: The User Property is allowed to appear multiple times to represent multiple name, value pairs `object`,